 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Weymouth is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Weymouth is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Weymouth who work in office and administrative support (16.03%), sales jobs (11.38%), and management occupations (10.86%).

 Also of interest is that Weymouth has more people living here who work in computers and math than 95% of the places in the US.

-Weymouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Weymouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Weymouth is that it can take a long time to commute to work.
 In Weymouth, the average commute to work is 31.55 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.

 For the size of the city, public transportation in Weymouth is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For Weymouth, the benefits are reduced air pollution and congestion on the highways.

 The education level of Weymouth citizens is substantially higher than the typical US community, as 32.02% of adults in Weymouth have at least a bachelor's degree.